subugoe/hoaddata/README.md

 <!-- badges: end -->

-hoaddata contains indicators about the open access uptake of hybrid journals, which belong to national transformative agreements in Germany as listed by the [Open Access Monitor](https://open-access-monitor.de/#/publications).
+This package contains indicators about the open access uptake of hybrid journals, which belong to national transformative agreements in Germany as listed by the [Open Access Monitor](https://open-access-monitor.de/#/publications).